Fireweed Tea

 Grizzly bear crossing creek in Alaska with Fireweed in the forefront

 What I didn’t know is the medicinal power of fireweed.
-It has been used medicinally for centuries due to its astringent properties which make it great for soothing irritated skin and reducing inflammation from bug bites.
+It has been used medicinally for centuries due to its astringent properties, which make it great for soothing irritated skin and reducing inflammation from bug bites.

 Fireweed is an excellent source of dietary fiber, vitamin A, niacin, vitamin B6, folate, calcium, magnesium, and manganese.
 The antioxidants in fireweed benefit the digestive system, the circulatory system and the immune system, the lungs, and the skin.
 It can be a powerful aid in digestion and cultivating a healthy gut biome.